auth0/docs/articles/sso/v2/single-page-apps-sso.md

 * `consent_required`: the user is logged in to Auth0, but hasn't consented to authorizing the client app;
 * `interaction_required`: the user is logged in to Auth0, but needs to be redirected elsewhere before Auth0 can complete authentication (for example, if a [redirect rule](/rules/redirect) exists).

-If your user triggers any of these errors, your app must redirect to the Auth0 login page so that they can authenticate using a URL without the `prompt` parameter.
+If your user triggers any of these errors, your app must redirect the user to the Auth0 login page so that they can authenticate using a URL without the `prompt` parameter.

 ## Refresh Expired Access Tokens